-The capital city of St. John's is home to a considerable number of francophones who come from many parts of the French-speaking world: Europe, Acadia, Québec, Manitoba, Ontario, St. Pierre and Miquelon and the west coast of Newfoundland.
+The capital city of St. John's is home to a considerable number of francophones who come from many parts of the French-speaking world: Europe, Acadia, Québec, Manitoba, Ontario, Saint-Pierre and Miquelon and the west coast of the island of Newfoundland.
 They are often professionals who have come to the area to work in federal and provincial government offices or to work or study at Memorial University.
 Others work in the service industry.
 For this reason, St. John's francophones are generally well educated and enjoy a high standard of living.
 Like the francophones of eastern Labrador, they are often transient.

 The distinctive speech of these areas has evolved from the French dialects spoken by the Breton fishermen and Acadian farmers who settled in the area in the 19th century.
 The maritime environment and loan words from English, and even Mi'kmaq, also render their speech distinct from other French dialects.
 Their standard of living is lower than that of francophones living in Labrador and St. John's.
 Not only have they had to fight against ever-present assimilation pressures, they have also had to cope with dismal socio-economic prospects, as the lack of industry has forced many to leave the area in search of work.
-The region was again struck hard when, in 1992, the government imposed the cod moratorium, driving the unemployment rate as high as 90% in some villages in the area.
+The region was again struck hard when in 1992 the government imposed the cod moratorium, driving the unemployment rate as high as 90% during the ensuing years in some communities in the area.

 Assimilation has long been a serious problem for the francophones of Newfoundland and Labrador, especially those living on the west coast of the island.
-With English serving as the language of education, religion and government services, French lost ground among many French Newfoundlanders.
-Over the past 30 years, however, measures have been taken to reverse this trend.
+With English serving as the language of education, religion and government services, French lost ground among many, but over the past 30 years measures have been taken to reverse this trend.